hadirkhan10/chisel3-wiki/Polymorphism-and-Parameterization.md

 _This section is advanced and can be skipped at first reading._

 Scala is a strongly typed language and uses parameterized types to specify generic functions and classes.
-In this section, we show how Chisel users can de-fine their own reusable functions and classes using parameterized classes.
+In this section, we show how Chisel users can define their own reusable functions and classes using parameterized classes.

 # Parameterized Functions